Amido Baldé: Later career

 Baldé had scored six goals in 14 games in all competitions for Ho Chi Minh City by August 2020.
 The club then looked to loan him out to other sides in Vietnam, but the player refused.
 As such, his contract was terminated by mutual agreement.

 International career

 Baldé chose to represent Portugal internationally.
 He was part of the under-20 squad that finished as runners-up at the 2011 FIFA World Cup in Colombia, but only saw seven minutes of action.

 In May 2014, Baldé switched nationalities to Guinea-Bissau after being called up to the squad for the 2015 Africa Cup of Nations qualifier against the Central African Republic.
-He earned his first cap over a year later on 13 June 2015, playing the full 90 minutes in a 0–0 draw in Zambia in the 2017 Africa Cup of Nations qualifying phase.
+He earned his first cap on 13 June 2015, playing the full 90 minutes in a 0–0 draw in Zambia in the 2017 Africa Cup of Nations qualifying phase.

-Baldé scored his first goal for Guinea-Bissau on 8 October 2015 in a 2018 FIFA World Cup qualifier against Liberia, netting the equaliser in a 1–1 away draw.
+Baldé scored his only goal for Guinea-Bissau on 8 October 2015 in a 2018 FIFA World Cup qualifier against Liberia, closing the 1–1 away draw.